Drainage density: Relation to water balance

 In his 1963 paper on drainage density and streamflow, Charles Carlston found that baseflow into streams is inversely related to the drainage density of the drainage basin:

 This equation represents the effect of drainage density on infiltration.
 As drainage density increases, baseflow discharge into a stream decreases for a given basin because there is less infiltration to contribute to baseflow.
-More of the water entering the drainage basin during a precipitation immediately following a rainfall event exits quickly through streams and does not become infiltration to contribute to baseflow discharge.
+More of the water entering the drainage basin during and immediately following a rainfall event exits quickly through streams and does not become infiltration to contribute to baseflow discharge.
 Gregory and Walling (1968) found that the average discharge through a drainage basin is proportional to the square of drainage density:

-This relation illustrates that a higher drainage density environment transports water more efficiently through the basin.
-In a relatively low drainage density environment, the lower average discharge results predicted by this relation would be the result of the surface runoff spending more time travelling over hillslope and having a larger time for infiltration to occur.
+This relation illustrates that a higher-drainage-density environment transports water more efficiently through the basin.
+In a relatively low-drainage-density environment, the lower average discharge results predicted by this relation would be the result of the surface runoff spending more time travelling over hillslope and having a larger time for infiltration to occur.
 The increased infiltration results in a decreased surface runoff according to the water balance equation.

 These two equations agree with each other and follow the water balance equation.
-According to the equations, a basin with high drainage density, the contribution of surface runoff to stream discharge will be high, while that from baseflow will be low.
-Conversely, a stream in a low drainage density system will have a larger contribution from baseflow and a smaller contribution from overland flow.
+According to the equations, in a basin with high drainage density, the contribution of surface runoff to stream discharge will be high, while that from baseflow will be low.
+Conversely, a stream in a low-drainage-density system will have a larger contribution from baseflow and a smaller contribution from overland flow.